padalan/all-things-defi/messagebox-project/README.md

 # MessageBox Ethereum Smart Contract

 A simple MessageBox smart contract project where we can set a message and display the message.
-The smart contract is depoyed on Rinkeby testnet.
+The smart contract is deployed on Rinkeby testnet.
 Contract can be found on Etherscan at: https://rinkeby.etherscan.io/address/0x907f74Eb589bBD376dcF69195f47825f288aE0B7

 ## Getting Started